paul-breen/xcsv/README.md

 ## Extended CSV format

-* Extended header section of parseable atttributes, introduced by '#'.
+* Extended header section of parsable attributes, introduced by '#'.
 * Header row of variable name and units for each column.
 * Data rows.